ImgBotApp/InternetNL/detail/mail/auth/dkim/verdict/good_en.md

-A DKIM record (TXT) has been found.
+Your domain has a DKIM record.